troychaplin/block-accessibility-checks/docs/troubleshooting.md

-# Troubleshooting: Block Accessibility Checks Developer API
+# Troubleshooting: Block Accessibility Checks Validation API

 This guide covers common issues, debugging tips, and solutions for developers integrating with the Block Accessibility Checks plugin.